Gushel-Mukai varieties: Periods of Gushel--Mukai varieties

-where $p$ is the universal line, a $\P^1$-bundle, and $q$ is dominant and generically finite.\ Beauville and Donagi prove that the Abel--Jacobi map $p_*q^*\colon H^4(W;\Z)\to H^2(F_1(W);\Z)$ is an isomorphism of Hodge structures which induces an isometry between the primitive cohomologies \mbox{$(H^4(W;\Z)_0,\smile)$} and $( H^2(F_1(W);\Z)_0,-q_{BB})$.\ Two ingredients used here are: \begin{itemize} \item $F_1(W)$ parametrizes curves on $W$, so there is a correspondence between $W$ and $F_1(W)$; \item $F_1(W)$ and $I$ are smooth, so one can define $p_*$ in singular cohomology. \end{itemize} We use a similar approach, using Hilbert schemes of lines or $\sigma$-planes on GM varieties, depending on the dimension.\ In what follows, $X$ is a GM $n$-fold with associated Lagrangian $A$.\ We assume $Y_A^3=\vide$.
+where $p$ is the universal line (a $\P^1$-bundle) and $q$ is dominant and generically finite.\ Beauville and Donagi prove that the Abel--Jacobi map $p_*q^*\colon H^4(W;\Z)\to H^2(F_1(W);\Z)$ is an isomorphism of Hodge structures which induces an isometry between the primitive cohomologies \mbox{$(H^4(W;\Z)_0,\smile)$} and $( H^2(F_1(W);\Z)_0,-q_{BB})$.\ The two ingredients used in this argument are: \begin{itemize} \item $F_1(W)$ parametrizes curves on $W$, so there is a correspondence between $W$ and $F_1(W)$; \item $F_1(W)$ and $I$ are smooth, so one can define $p_*$ in singular cohomology. \end{itemize} We follow a similar approach, using Hilbert schemes of lines or $\sigma$-planes on GM varieties, depending on the dimension.\ In what follows, $X$ is a GM $n$fold with associated Lagrangian $A$.\ We assume $Y_A^3=\vide$.

 {\bf Dimension $4$.} By Corollary~\ref{cor312}, for $[V_5]$ general in $Y_{A^\bot}$, the scheme of lines $F_1(X)$ is a smooth threefold and $\tilde\sigma\colon F_1(X) \to f_A^{-1}(Y_A\cap \P(V_5)) $ is a small resolution.\ One shows that the induced composition